This comprehensive guide will show you the behind the scenes design of a train the trainer program.

 Ultimately, it is your own organization’s needs that should determine what the best formats are for you to teach capable new trainers.
 For this reason, you should not spare running a proper needs assessment before jumping into the exciting work of designing a course agenda.

-That’s it for this train the trainer design guide.
+That’s it for this design guide.
 Now, we’d like to hear from you:

-Do you have any questions about designing train the trainer courses?
+Do you have any questions about designing sessions using the train the trainer model?
 Anything specific about this 7-day course template?

 Or maybe you have a cool tip that we didn’t include here.